Paschke duality and assembly maps: Verification of the Paschke equivalence on G -orbits

-\begin{lem} $\Phi$ is a Morita equivalence. \end{lem} \begin{proof} The functors $\Lambda$ and $\Delta$ are are fully faithful by definition.
-It follows that also $\Idem(\Lambda)$ is fully faithful.
-Since $ \Theta$ is fully faithful by Lemma \ref{qwroiqrgegwregrgwregwg}, we can conclude that $\Phi$ is fully faithful, too.
+\begin{lem} $\Phi$ is a Morita equivalence. \end{lem} \begin{proof} The functor {$ \Idem(\Lambda)$ is fully faithful by construction.} Since $ \Theta$ is fully faithful by Lemma \ref{qwroiqrgegwregrgwregwg} {and $\Delta$ is also fully faithful}, we can conclude that $\Phi$ is fully faithful, too.

 Let $(C,\rho,\mu)$ be an object of $\bCgtsmc(X)$.
-Then we define in $\End_{\bD}((X,(C,\rho,\mu),(\chi(H),e)))$.
+Then we define in $\End_{\bD}( {(C,\rho,(\mu(H) ,e)))}$.
 We calculate that

-{where $\pi$ is as in \eqref{erergwgerw4r43r3}.} This calculation shows that the projection $\pi$ is {MvN}-equivalent to $(\mu(\{e\}),e)$.
-For $h$ in $H$ we consider the unitary $V_{h}:=(\mu(H),h^{-1})$ in $\End_{\bD}(C,\rho,({\mu}(H),e))$.
-Then So the projection $(\mu({\{h^{-1}\}}),e)$ is also MvN-equivalent to $\pi$ for every $h$ in $H$.
+{where $\pi$ is as in \eqref{erergwgerw4r43r3}.} This calculation shows that the projection $\pi$ is {MvN}-equivalent to $(\mu({\{e\}}),e)$.
+For $h$ in $H$ we consider the unitary $V_{h}:=(\mu(H ),h^{-1})$ in $\End_{\bD}((C,\rho,{({\mu}(H),e))})$.
+Then So the projection $(\mu({\{h\}}),e)$ is also MvN-equivalent to $\pi$ for every $h$ in $H$.
 Since the projections $((\mu(\{h\}),e))_{h\in H}$ are mutually orthogonal and $\sum_{h\in H} (\mu(\{h\}),e)=(\mu(H),e)$ we see that any object of $\bD$ is an orthogonal summand of a finite orthogonal sum of objects in the essential image of $\Phi$.
 This implies that also every object of $\Idem(\bD)$ is an orthogonal summand of a finite orthogonal sum of objects in the essential image of $\Phi$. \end{proof}